-The Branson Landing’s many shops and restaurants adorn themselves in holiday lights and decorations, while iconic silver reindeer sculptures welcome guests at the entrance and a 50-foot Christmas tree serves as the central attraction in Town Square.
-Watch the fountains come alive every 15 minutes as they “dance” to a variety of choreographed musical numbers including Mariah Carey’s “All I Want For Christmas is You.”
+The Branson Landing’s many shops and restaurants adorn themselves in holiday lights and decorations, while iconic silver reindeer sculptures welcome guests at the entrance, and a (new in 2020) 63-foot state-of-the-art LED animated Christmas tree serves as the central attraction in Town Square with shows every 20 minutes from dusk until 10:50 p.m.

 Visit our Branson Landing Winter Wonderlanding page for details.

 Sitting atop the bluff overlooking Lake Taneycomo and the Branson Landing, the Branson Adoration Scene dates back to 1949.
 That’s when businessman Joe Todd met with artist Steve Miller at a Downtown Branson cafe to sketch their plans to honor the Christ child with a large Christmas card-style display.
 The scene was rebuilt in 2012 and stands 28-feet-tall, where it can be seen from miles away.